 To pinpoint your target audience — the people most likely to donate to your cause — be mindful of your messaging and follow these best practices:

-Kat Krieger, former national director of service training organization Multiplying Good, says targeting the right audience and delivering a tailored message is key to creating consistent donor relationships.
+Kat Krieger, former national director of service training organization Multiplying Good, said that targeting the right audience and delivering a tailored message is key to creating consistent donor relationships.
 “Using the intelligence gathered on website visitors, media partners and event registrants, we succeeded in tailoring our outreach based on specific behaviors and actions across a base of more than 35,000 contacts,” Krieger shared.
 “Subsequently, we were able to continue strategically engaging and nurturing key stakeholders and continue building more consistent relationships in the long term.”

 Getting people to part with their money is challenging for all businesses but it’s especially difficult for nonprofits.